PrefectHQ/prefect/docs/core/about_prefect/why-not-airflow.md

 - versioning automatically occurs when you deploy a flow to a Project that already contains a flow of the same name
 - when a flow is versioned, it gets an incremented version number and any prior versions are automatically archived (which turns off automatic scheduling)

 Both of these settings can be customized if you have more complicated versioning requirements.
-For more information, visit the [Versioning documentation](/orchestration/concepts/flows.html#versioning).
+For more information, see the documentation for [Flow Versioning](/orchestration/concepts/flows.html#versioning).

 ## Local Testing